erndev/EDSidebar/README.md

 Attemp to create a Sidebar in ObjectiveC/Cocoa like those seen in apps like Sparrow Mail, Twitter or Github for Mac.

-  - Type Markdown text in the left window
-  - See the HTML in the right

 ### Screenshot